 The Research Department hosts a seminar series that feature speakers on a wide range of topics in evolutionary biology and ecology.

-Please check in at the Kiosk and tell admissions staff that you are here for the seminar.
-You will be admitted at no charge.
+Please check in at the Kiosk and tell Admissions staff that you are here for the seminar.
+You will be admitted at no charge and directed to the venue.
 Out of respect for seminar speakers and to limit disruptions, guests of the Botany Seminar Series will not be admitted to the Garden after 4:10 pm.

 Amanda Fisher, Ph.D.

 Combining genome skims and transcriptomes for a phylogenomic framework of Acanthaceae